Havana Cuba Travel Guide

 Rates at the airport may be unfavorable compared to the informal marketplace within the city.

-It is best to exchange any remaining CUP before arriving at the airport if possible.
+It is best to exchange any remaining CUP before getting to the airport if possible.

 Ensure all your travel documents are in order and readily accessible.
 Allow ample time at the airport for check-in and security to avoid stress.
 Double-check your belongings for any forgotten items.